by ProcureDeskLast Updated : May-26-2019

 annually on negotiated cost savings across different products and services purchased.

 If you are using a homegrown system, then there are IT costs associated with it.
-The IT cost falls in the following categories
+The IT cost falls into the following categories

 This is the cost to manage the physical infrastructure for your system.
-This includes the cost of monitoring the hardware infrastructure, power and space cost, replacement of hardware over a fixed schedule.
+This includes the cost of monitoring the hardware infrastructure, power and space costs, and replacement of hardware over a fixed schedule.

 When you move to a third-party solution, these costs are absorbed by the solution provider.
 Most of the procurement solutions provide a cloud solution so the cost of the infrastructure is part of their solution.